MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 Save-ContainerImage -Name NanoServer -Path c:\container-image
 ```

-The downloaded container image can now be copied to a different container host, and installed using the `Install-ContainerOSImage` command.
+The downloaded container image can now be copied to the **offline container host**, and installed using the `Install-ContainerOSImage` command.

 ```none
 Install-ContainerOSImage -WimPath C:\container-image\NanoServer.wim -Force